fmbot-discord/docs/docs/guildsettings/index.md

     <b>Is it possible to change this back if I want?</b>

     Yes.
-Simply use `.fmprefix .fm` and it won't respond to commands with just the `.` prefix, except for the main `.fm` command of course.
+Simply use `.prefix .fm` and it won't respond to commands with just the `.` prefix, except for the main `.fm` command of course.
     Note that this documentation site will also move to having the `.` prefix.